How to see Istanbul’s top tourist sights in a day

 Istanbul has excellent public transportation and all these places are on the main tram line, making it very easy to visit.
 The tram line cuts through the downtown core, connecting neighbourhoods on the west side with those north of the Galata bridge.
 This area of highly concentrated tourist sopts spans three tram stops – KapalıÇarşı to go to the Grand Bazaar, Gülhane for the park, and Sultanahmet stop for everything else.
 I suggest getting off at Sultanahmet and visiting the core places, and go shopping in the evening to finish off your trip.

 If you’d like to use a tour operator, I’d suggest Context travel for excellent walking tours with people who know what they are talking about.
 The city has a free walking tour (and a free bicycle tour) chapter and I enjoyed a two hour overview with them.
-Several travel agencies in Europe and North America offer tour packages and you could go to Turkey with Directline Holidays, Make my trip, Tur-ista, Costa cruise and other such agencies.

 - Start early